Preparing For An Expected Death at Home

 FAMILIES AND PHYSICIANS EXPECTING A DEATH AT HOME

 The family must advise the physician of one of Wojcik’s Funeral Chapels that they will be using after the death occurs.

-The letter must be sent to Wojcik’s Funeral Chapel & Crematorium with copies to the family and to the Office of The Chief Medical Examiner.
+The letter must be sent to Wojcik’s Funeral Chapel & Crematorium with copies to the family and the Chief Medical Examiner’s Office.

 Then Wojcik’s Funeral Chapel & Crematorium and/or the physician must notify the Chief Medical Examiner’s Office that the death has occurred.